richardvenneman/appsignal-docs/source/metrics/host-metrics/heroku.html.md

 !> **Note**: This is a beta feature, meaning that the logplex endpoint can change at any time, at which point you will need to re-add the logdrain.

+### 1. Update the agent to 2.6.x or better

+We switched from using the dyno's UUID to the name (e.g. `web.1`), to make sure we can match the metrics we get from the Logplex drain with the data we receive from the integration, please make sure to run `2.6.x` or better.

-### Disable AppSignal host metrics collection
+### 2. Disable AppSignal host metrics collection

-The easiest way to have proper Heroku Host metrics (and hostnames) is to update the Ruby/Elixir integration to `2.6.x` or higher.
-This will take care of disabling faulty metrics and will use the Heroku Dyno name as hostname (e.g. `web.1`) instead of the UUID used right now.
+Either set the env var `APPSIGNAL_ENABLE_HOST_METRICS` or the yaml config `:enable_host_metrics` to false.

-### Enable host runtime metrics on Heroku
+### 3. Enable host runtime metrics on Heroku

 The Heroku host [runtime metrics](https://devcenter.heroku.com/articles/log-runtime-metrics) feature will log the host metrics for your dynos at set intervals to your app's log.